 - 1 label

 - Pour the herbs into the cook pot and heat to boiling.

-- Cover pot with lid and allow herbs to steep a minimum of 20 minutes or until water darkens.
-If using a slow cooker, add a little more water to recipe and keep the lid on.
+- Cover pot with a lid and allow herbs to steep a minimum of 20 minutes or until water darkens.
+If using a slow cooker, add a little more water to the recipe and keep the lid on.

 - Pour herbs through the strainer and keep 2 cups of infused water for syrup.